ncatlab/nlab-content/pages/1955.md

   \,.
 $$

-Under mild conditions the anaous statement is true for higher K&#228;hler differentials and higher Hochschild homology: this is the [[Hochschild-Kostant-Rosenberg theorem]].
+Under mild conditions the analogous statement is true for higher K&#228;hler differentials and higher Hochschild homology: this is the [[Hochschild-Kostant-Rosenberg theorem]].

 ### Over smooth rings regarded as ordinary rings {#SmoothOrPlain}